 Corporate innovation is a strategic method of sourcing and embracing new ideas that allow a corporation to retain market share over an extended period.
 The process involves harmoniously merging new, disruptive ideas into existing processes, with innovation coming from both inside the company and from external sources.

-Corporate innovation is what allows companies to become corporations and retain a formidable presence within their markets long term.
-The tradition of corporate innovation was propelled by several factors including the implementation of research and development (R&D) departments at corporations like General Electric (GE), Kodak, AT&T and DuPont around the turn of the 20th century.
-R&D departments, typically made up of engineering and scientific teams, work to evaluate existing practices, discover solutions to emerging challenges, and design ways of putting these solutions into effect.
-The R&D field has grown significantly over the past decades and now receives heavy input from marketing departments, creating a more holistic understanding of customer demands and how to best acquaint customers with new solutions.
+Corporate innovation covers the strategic and thoughtful advancements that make corporations formidable long-term competitors in their markets.
+Research and development departments, made up of engineering and scientific teams, have long propelled corporate innovation.
+They discover solutions to emerging challenges, and design ways of putting these solutions into effect.
+The R&D field has grown significantly and now receives heavy input from marketing departments, creating a more holistic understanding of customer demands and how to best acquaint customers with new solutions.

-Historically, mergers are less common than acquisitions and are defined as two separate companies, usually competitors, joining to form a new company.
-GE was formed in 1892 only due to the merger of the Edison Electric Company and Thomson-Houston Electric Company, one of the earliest recorded equal combinations of two massive competitors.
+Company mergers and acquisitions have also paved the way for corporate innovation.
+Mergers, which are historically less common than acquisitions, are when two separate companies — usually competitors — join to form a new company.
 Acquisitions, on the other hand, take place when a company agrees to purchase a separate, smaller company in its entirety to integrate within its existing corporate structure.
-A recent example of an acquisition was Google’s purchase of the tech company Nest Labs for $3.2M in 2014.

-R&D, as well as the acquisition of startups and other companies, are all still currently viable forms of corporate innovation, however, they are not the only strategies a corporation can embrace.
+R&D, as well as the acquisition of startups and other companies, are viable forms of corporate innovation.
+But they are not the only strategies a corporation can embrace.
 By combining a variety of methodologies into their corporate innovation strategy, corporations can have access to a wide variety of ideas that allow them to extend their market longevity and find more success in staying ahead of the competition.

 Corporate Innovation Models